Curriculum is good. It is good for schools. It is good for teachers who do not want to use their creative juices, but to work along some beaten path.

 Life is not a “beaten path”.
 The best school in the world cannot equip the children of today to be ready for the years 2060, the years when they will need to perform their best to be able to put away money for retirement.
 The unexpected is inevitably going to happen.
 It always had.
 The world has changed drastically over the last 5 years.
 Over the last 10 years.
 Over the last 20 years, 40 years, etc.

-Beaten path, curriculum education is good for kids.
-But it is not good for adults.
+Beaten path, curriculum education is good to produce good kids.
+But it is not good to produce good adults.

 What is the bad side of curriculum?
 That the student is “dumped” information on?
 The flip side is to teach them to educate themselves.
 To explore to ask questions, even dumb questions, like why do apples fall downward and not upward? – A question that made Newton famous.
 Or what would happen if I drop a kilo of stones and a kilo of feathers from the top of the Leaning tower of Pisa, to see which one would drop first, like Galileo did.

 I wonder why one of the best Ted Talks ever was exactly this point.
 How schools ruin the creativity of our children.
 (Schools Kill Creativity by Sir Ken Robinson, laid out the idea that our education system, which is mostly focusing on left-brain thinking, is suppressing creativity in children.)